GlotPress/GlotPress/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Propose an idea for a feature or an enhancement
-title: ''
+title: ""
-labels: enhancement
+labels: "[Type] Enhancement"
-assignees: ''
+assignees: ""

 ---